 Little to no wildlife value as Magyar Ginkgo is a seedless (male) cultivar, so it does not attract birds.
-The female Ginkgo produces a fruit which is known to bring an unpleasant smell with it, making it industry standard to sell male cultivars.
+The female Ginkgo produces a fruit that is known to bring an unpleasant smell with it, making it industry standard to sell male cultivars.

 Additionally, it is deer resistant.

 Magyar Ginkgo is a male form of Ginkgo biloba that was first sited growing in front of the Magyar Bank in New Brunswick, New Jersey.
-Discovered for its narrow and upright form, with ascending branches it has become quite a reliable tree.
+Discovered for its narrow and upright form with ascending branches it has become quite a reliable tree.

-Ginkgo biloba was previously classified in the Pinophyta division (phylum), which encompasses all cone-bearing plants commonly referred to as Conifers.
-Ginkgo biloba is now classified in its own division, Ginkgophyta, but it is still a gymnosperm (meaning ‘naked seed’) and is closely related to other prehistoric plants like Evergreens and Cycads.
+Ginkgo biloba was previously classified in the Pinophyta division (phylum), which encompasses all cone-bearing plants commonly referred to as conifers.
+Ginkgo biloba is now classified in its own division, Ginkgophyta, but it is still a gymnosperm (meaning ‘naked seed’) and is closely related to other prehistoric plants like evergreens and cycads.